csjcode/react-ccticker/README.md

 I'll fill this in more when I get a chance.

-### This is ongoing project in development, not a finished product yet.
+### This is an ongoing project in development, not a finished product yet.

 ### Preliminary ideas for mobile app mashup: